 Take your digital workplace seriously

 Your digital workplace describes the virtual environment created by the different technologies your business uses.
-Although businesses often spend a lot of time procuring software solutions, they spend less time thinking about how these resources and applications are accessed, and what it’s like to use these different tools at once.
+Although businesses often spend a lot of time procuring software solutions, they spend less time thinking about how these resources and applications are accessed, and what it’s like to use these different employee engagement tools at once.

 For remote workers, your digital workplace is the literal replacement of the traditional office.
 It needs to facilitate everything your office was built to do, from looking good to enabling teams and individuals to collaborate and share information.
 An office that reflects your brand and culture is a well-understood part of the physical in-office employee experience.
 Don’t neglect these same ideas when it comes to your digital work environment.